-Wouldn’t it be great if you knew exactly what interview questions are asked for the Test Engineer, QA for Manual & Automation Positions, We can’t read minds, unfortunately, but we’ll give you the next best thing: a list of previously asked Google interview questions and answers.
+Wouldn’t it be great if you knew exactly what interview questions are asked for the Test Engineer and QA for Manual & Automation Positions?
+Unfortunately, we can’t read minds, but we’ll give you the next best thing: a list of previously asked Google interview questions and answers.

-We have tried to share some of the manual testing interview questions, selenium interview questions & testing interview questions also, but we are recommending spending some quality time to get comfortable with what might be asked when you go for the Google interview.
+We have tried to share some of the Functional Testing Interview Questions, but we recommend spending some quality time to get comfortable with what might be asked when you go for the Google interview.

-Still, we need you are love and support to make this platform more helpful to our fellow testers.
-So it would be great if you will share your recent interview questions and experience with us.
-You Can share those details by connecting us at firstname.lastname@example.org.
+Still, we need your love and support to make this platform more helpful to our fellow testers.
+So please share your recent interview questions and experience with us.
+You Can share those details by connecting with us at email@example.com.

 Google Interview Question